rita-barbosa/LAPR4-2324/docs/sb_us_1002/readme.md

 > * To have access to the requirements specifications file names, access to a database containing registers of them is
     necessary, therefore the existence of a repository database that is shared amongst various applications is necessary.
 >
-> * The customers assigned to the Customer Manager are stored within the EntityRepository, persisting and rebuilding them
+> * The customers assigned to the Customer Manager are stored within the CustomerRepository, persisting and rebuilding them
     between sessions.

 >**Service Pattern**
-> * EntityListDTOService
+> * CustomerListDTOService
-> * EntityManagementService
+> * CustomerManagementService
 > * JobOpeningManagementService
 > * AuthorizationService
 >
 > **Justifications**
 >
-> * EntityManagementService is used in more than one functionality, and its in charge of managing request regarding entities,
+> * CustomerManagementService is used in more than one functionality, and its in charge of managing request regarding entities,
->   serving as encapsulation between the controller and the EntityRepository along with the domain classes.
+>   serving as encapsulation between the controller and the CustomerRepository along with the domain classes.
 >
 > * JobOpeningManagementService is used in more than one functionality, and its in charge of managing request regarding
 >   jobOpenings, serving as encapsulation between the controller and the JobOpeningRepository along with the domain classes.
 >
-> * In order to enforce encapsulation amongst layers and adequate responsibility assigment, the EntityListDTOService was
+> * In order to enforce encapsulation amongst layers and adequate responsibility assigment, the CustomerListDTOService was
 >   created, besides being a set of instructions that is used in other functionalities.
 >
 > * To get the customers that are assigned to the current Customer Manager in-session, we must get something to identify them.
->   The AuthorizationService allows to get the username (user's email), which is essential to then filter the EntityRepository
+>   The AuthorizationService allows to get the username (user's email), which is essential to then filter the CustomerRepository
 >   to the desired customers.
 This set of instructions is used in other functionalities too.